Who is our Metropolitan?

 A

-Michigan, and Los Angeles and as chairman of the Orthodox Church in
+Detroit, Michigan, and Los Angeles and as chairman of the

-Eminence, Archbishop [later Metropolitan] Herman at Saint Tikhon
+[later Metropolitan] Herman at Saint Tikhon Monastery, South

-Monastery, South Canaan, Pennsylvania.
-In 1991 he was elevated to the
+Canaan, Pennsylvania.
+In 1991 he was elevated to the rank of

 On

-Tikhon.
-In 1999, Igumen Benjamin was transferred to the Diocese of
+Bishop Tikhon.
+In 1999, Igumen Benjamin was transferred to the

-Virgin Mary Cathedral, Los Angeles, and appointed Chancellor of the
+Los Angeles, and appointed Chancellor of the Diocese of the

 |